 Recently when I visited a gemstone shop in Stockholm I came across a find.
 Among all beautiful stones there was an extremely blue one, a colour similar to the sky in fair weather.
 I was told it is called “Bergslags-slagg” and it is not a real gemstone at all.
-In this specific part of the world, Bergslagen in the north of Sweden, iron production was widespread in the 1800 and 1900th centuries.
+In this specific part of the world, Bergslagen in Sweden, iron production was widespread in the 1800 and 1900th centuries.
 Due to a specific smelting method during this period this blue slag was a by-product.
 In recent years it has become a much appreciated stone for jewellery making.
 Of course I bought the stone and I hope that I will find more stones later on.

 I went home and made a silver pendant, now a favourite of mine.